New Insights The Voice of the Supplier Survey - Discover the Suppliers’ Perspective

 While the Kraljic matrix enables internal decisions to be taken about which strategies to use, its function is primarily to inform resource allocation.
 On the other hand, the second reason we segment, as Anthony Payne explains, “is for what one might call ‘experiential’ reasons.
 In other words, how do we adjust the experience that the supplier receives based on their characteristics?
 This is a much newer phenomenon but it’s one we know that some of the most forward-thinking organizations are addressing.”

 The technology is available, for instance, to enable a supplier to access an enterprise portal in their chosen language, to see their preferred currency, to see the compliance and risk information relevant only to them, or to access important transactional information at the click of a button.
-This is in spite of an organization perhaps having 18 different ERPs, two P2P suites and a dozen other best-of-breed applications which might need to be accessed in order to serve the supplier.
+This is in spite of an organization perhaps having 18 different ERPs, two P2P suites and a dozen other best-of-breed software solutions which might need to be accessed in order to serve the supplier.

 As Anthony Payne concludes, “If you combine this with intelligent self-service so that the supplier can express their own preferences – just like I can choose the language on the website of a multi-national brand – you can deliver what feels to the supplier like a one-to-one experience just for them and that removes friction.”